 Epcot, the second park opened at Walt Disney World, comes from one of Walt Disney’s ideas.
 Epcot stands for Experimental Prototype Community of Tomorrow and it is often referred to as a permanent World’s Fair.
 The park is separated into two separate areas: Future World and the World Showcase.

 The World Showcase is situated around the World Showcase Lagoon.
 This manmade body of water is home to the nighttime fireworks show, Illuminations.
 There are 11 permanent countries represented.
 Each showcases the culture of their homeland.
-This includes it’s music, food, entertainment, traditional dress, and adult beverage.
+This includes its music, food, entertainment, traditional wardrobe, and adult beverages.
 Drinking around the world is a popular pastime of guests over 21.

 Disney’s Hollywood Studios is the park that brings together old Hollywood with new Hollywood.
 Old Hollywood can be found through the park with attractions such as Tower of Terror and diners like 50’s Prime Time Cafe.
 The new Hollywood has taken over Hollywood Studios with the thriller ride, Rocking Roller Coaster with Aerosmith and the Frozen Sing-along.
 The Studios symbol was recently changed when Mickey’s Sorcerer’s Hat was taken down to reveal the Chinese Theater for the new backdrop to Hollywood Studios.